25 Quick, Cheap Lunch Ideas

 We all know how difficult it is just to get out the door in the morning (though it can be easier if you know how to wake up fast and attack the day), so it's no surprise that preparing lunch often falls by the wayside.
 Make bringing lunch — or preparing it at work — easier by using one of these 25 trouble-free and tasty ideas.

-Sandwiches are the epitome of an uncomplicated lunch, but they don’t have to be boring.
-Use ingredients from last night’s dinner in innovative ways to bring new life to those two slices of bread.
-(See also: Sex Up your Sandwich)
+Sandwiches are the epitome of an uncomplicated lunch, but they don't have to be boring.
+Use ingredients from last night's dinner in innovative ways to bring new life to those two slices of bread.
+(See also: The 5 Best Bread Machines)

 1. Chicken Salad Sandwich